kho-ja/appuri-hogosha/mobile-frontend/README.md

 ## Push notifications on iOS

 To receive push notifications in a development build you must supply your Firebase project ID.
-Create a `.env` file with `EAS_PROJECT_ID=<your-project-id>` or set the variable in your build environment.
+Create a `.env` file with `EXPO_PUBLIC_EAS_PROJECT_ID=<your-project-id>` (or set it in your build environment).
 The `GoogleService-Info.plist` file also needs to be included in the `ios` directory.

 If the project ID is missing, `expo-notifications` will only return the APNs token, which Firebase cannot use.
 The console output from `initPushNotifications` shows the token type so you can verify that an FCM token was received.